-It's FALL, and that means … it's Freaky Fruit™ season!
+It's FALL, and that means … it's Freaky Fruit® season!

 This year, our holidays will probably be a little different because of COVID-19.
 Instead of gatherings, we may have more socially distanced fall celebrations than in the past.
-Colors are changing to browns, golds, and oranges, and new seasonal fresh fruits and vegetables become available to warm our kitchens.
-Fall leaves and decorations begin appearing, and the warmth of winter will soon follow.
-Freaky Fruits™ are starting to make their appearance in markets and homes nationwide, just in time for Halloween; squash, Kiwano melons, kiwi, Buddha's hand, passion fruit, and more.
+Colors are changing to browns, golds and oranges, and new seasonal fresh fruits and vegetables become available to warm our kitchens.
+Fall leaves and decorations begin appearing, marking the coziness of winter that will soon follow.
+Freaky Fruit® are starting to make their appearance in markets and homes nationwide, just in time for Halloween.
+Expect to see squash, Kiwano melons, kiwi, Buddha's hand, passion fruit, and more.

-Dutch Yellow®, Fingerlings, Baby Red, Baby White, Gemstone®, and Ruby Gold® are all delicious and easy to prepare.
-Baked or mashed, is the most popular way to serve these potatoes; leave the skin on for a healthier dish.
+Dutch Yellow®, Fingerlings, Baby Red, Baby White, Gemstone®, and Ruby Gold®, are all delicious and easy to prepare.
+Baked or mashed are the most popular ways to serve these potatoes; leave the skin on for a healthier dish.

 Pumpkins are a traditional favorite for Halloween.
 Pumpkins can be orange, which is the most common color, or white, which are called ghost pumpkins.
 Generally, people carve their pumpkins into a "Jack' O Lantern" by making a face on the pumpkin.
 The inner seeds are also popular to bake as a crunchy snack.
 You can season them with salt or your favorite popcorn seasoning for a real treat.
 Pumpkins can also be cooked and eaten just like any other squash.
 The most popular recipe for a pumpkin is pie.

-If you want to get really creative, try some of our FREAKY FRUIT™ recipes.
+If you want to get really creative, try some of our FREAKY FRUIT® recipes.

 These exclusive recipes will help you create one of the most delicious and fun Halloween feasts ever!